Japanese Auctions

 Online National

-AUCNET is Japan's major online-only auction platform — there is no physical auction lane.
-Vehicles are inspected at their current location, auction sheets created, and bidding takes place entirely online.
-AUCNET was one of Japan's first online vehicle auction systems and remains widely used by dealers who want to sell without physically transporting their vehicle to an auction location.
+AUCNET is Japan's major online-only auction platform — no physical lane.
+Vehicles are inspected at their location and bidding happens entirely online.
+MIRIVE is a newer digital platform operating on a similar model.
+Both are increasingly used by dealers who want to sell without transporting a vehicle to a physical auction site.

 Format